maialenz/movieQuiz/README.md

 ---
 ### **Imagery**

-- The imagery will be very important on the site, as it's a way to give a little hint about the respective question to the user.
+- The website will try keep a balance between aesthetic style and fun without overwhelming the user and slowing the loading time of the page, so it was decided to only include one image at the beginning of the site (homepage) as a welcome to the user and introduction to the theme of the trivia/quiz.

-- Each theme will have imagery related to it's theme, so the user knows which theme is playing.
+- I thought that any other images (end page and highscore page) where out of place, as the user would only want to see the important part: their score and end results.

-- The website will try keep a balance between aesthetic style and fun without overwhelming the user and slowing the loading time of the page.
+- Althought in the beginning I wanted to include an image for every question I created, as I decided to use an API instead of the hard coded questions, this wasn't a priority for this release, so I decided to leave this for future releases.

 ---
 ### **Logo**